Skip to main content

 Default Group Policy

 Administrators can apply a global group policy to all users connecting through AnyConnect by selecting a configured policy from the default Group Policy drop-down menu.
-Group policies can be configured via Dashboard > Network-wide > Configure > Group policies.
+Group policies can be configured via Network-wide > Configure > Group policies.
 Refer to Creating and Applying Group Policies for more details.

 Default Group Policy options with three options: No Group Policy, No UDP, No ICMP.